Thursday, May 3, 2007

 I don't usually read on my vacations, but I do have some old Science Times (a Tuesday New York Times section) to read.
 Newsprint is lightweight!

 We leave at 5:20.
 The ride is pretty.
 Down below it is all turquoise, as it is very shallow.

 I find Netty's and she takes me across the street to the Purple Conch Cottage.
 The cottage comes with four bicycles.
 They could suffice for here.
 But on Grand Turk, my next island, I have a two mile bicycle ride into town.

-Netty takes me over to the Island Thyme Bistro to make reservations.
+Netty takes me over to the Island Thyme Bistro [now closed] to make reservations.
 It happens that the fish he's cooking that night will be gluten and dairy free.

 I take a shower and wander out and start asking around for a file.
 People have grinders, but not files.
 One fellow at the dock says he has sandpaper.
 He'll leave some in the morning at Netty's.
 I then meet a couple that will also be eating at Island Thyme.
 Then I hear a grinder!
 Turns out it was a circular saw.
 One saw has a carbide blade and it is rough.
 He grinds off the burr.
 He takes out a bit too much.
 I go back and try it.
 To get it tight I create another burr!

 I go across the way to Island Thyme for dinner.
 It isn't really ready yet.
 So I sit at the bar and have a couple drinks with the locals.
 Of course we chat.
 My dinner is ready.
 I eat and return to the bar.
 One fellow is retired.
 He's younger than I, but after 31 years of government service it was enough to retire.
 Another is the island cop.
 He's from St. Vincent.
 So we chat about that island.
 I point out that there is a correlation between island friendliness and lower population.
 They had not realized this.